top of page

 Heather Paquette: President of Good Shepherd Food Bank of Maine

 Heather Paquette, President of Good Shepherd Food Bank of Maine.
-Outside the Good Shepherd Food Bank in Auburn, the morning felt unmistakably like Maine.
+Photo by Cy Cyr Outside the Good Shepherd Food Bank in Auburn, the morning felt unmistakably like Maine.
 The sun was bright, the air was cold, the wind was sharp, and snow clung to the edges of the parking lot.
 It was the kind of day that makes you hurry from your car to the door.
 Inside, the world felt entirely different.
 The warehouse moved with purpose.
-Volunteers sorted boxes beneath lights that cast winter light across th
+Volunteers sorted boxes beneath lights that cast winte

 Dec 10, 20259 min read